While the financial markets are collapsing . . .

 Kenny H

-If you have money in any actively-managed mutual funds, your investment in Income Investing Secrets system will more than pay for itself when you switch to the most tax-efficient forms of investment.
+If you have money in any actively-managed mutual funds, your investment in Income Investing Secrets system will more than pay for itself when you switch to tax-efficient forms of investment.

 I want to avoid the baby boomer retirement market crash